How a Small Ocoee Flower Shares a Big Story

 30 Years ago in Chicago…

-Exactly a quarter of a century ago today, I arrived in Chicago with a plan to start a Bulgarian church.
+Exactly 30 years ago today, I arrived in Chicago with a plan to start a Bulgarian church.
 That was my second trip to the Windy City after a mission’s trip with a few college friends in Christmas of 1994.
 The Narraganset Church of God in Chicago hosted us with great success and it was there I met several Bulgarians who desired to start a church.
 A key moment still remembered from 1994 was the “boot sermon.”

 On Memorial Day weekend of 1995, I drove my Carolina baby blue Buick Grand National exactly 777 miles north to Chicago.
 It was still the time of no GPS or phone navigation so the only thing I had to go buy was an old atlas.
 Not knowing a better way just yet, I didn’t take the North-West Suburbs but exited on North Avenue and ended up driving its whole length through the city.
 On a warm Sunday the entire population of Wicker Park was in the streets.
 It was like in the movies.
 So was the rest of the Summer of 1995.